Chopper1337/SACpy/README.md

 * Run `sac.py kill`

 # Warnings

+* The encryption method currently in use isn't perfect, treat even the encrypted file as you would the decrypted one.

 * This script runs Steam using the `-login` argument, meaning your username and password will be visible in your process list (for example, in `htop`).